2010 Moscow Victory Day Parade: International dignitaries

-Chinese President Hu Jintao confirmed his attendance at the parade on 3 May.
+Chinese leader Hu Jintao confirmed his attendance at the parade on 3 May.
 The following day Slovak President Ivan Gašparovič's attendance was confirmed.
 Other world leaders who confirmed their attendance included Czech President Václav Klaus, French President Nicolas Sarkozy, Italian Prime Minister Silvio Berlusconi, Serbian President Boris Tadić, Bulgarian President Georgi Parvanov, and Vietnamese President Nguyễn Minh Triết, Leaders from Armenia, Azerbaijan, Estonia, Greece, Israel, Kazakhstan, Latvia, Mongolia and Slovenia also confirmed their attendance.
-On 8 May Sarkozy and Berlusconi announced that they wouldn't be attending the parade in Moscow, so that they could tackle the European sovereign debt crisis.
+On 8 May, Sarkozy and Berlusconi announced that they wouldn't be attending the parade in Moscow, so that they could deal with the euro area crisis.

 Both the United Kingdom and the United States had planned to send high-profile representatives.
 Gordon Brown, the Prime Minister of the United Kingdom, was invited to Russia, but because of the UK general election he was unable to attend; the Foreign and Commonwealth Office suggested the Prince of Wales (now Charles III), instead.
 Barack Obama, the President of the United States, was also unable to attend, but offered Vice President Joe Biden as the US representative; Biden was in Brussels as part of US efforts to improve relations with the European Union.
 According to The Guardian, both figures were rejected by Russian Prime Minister Vladimir Putin, however, in what both countries perceived as a diplomatic snub.
-This was put down to poor British relations with Russia over the UK's continuing refusal to extradite Boris Berezovsky over Russian charges of embezzlement, and because of Biden's close relations with Georgian President Mikheil Saakashvili, who is widely unpopular in Russia because of the 2008 Russia–Georgia War.
+This was put down to poor British relations with Russia over the UK's continuing refusal to extradite Boris Berezovsky over Russian charges of embezzlement, and because of Biden's close relations with Georgian President Mikheil Saakashvili, who was widely unpopular in Russia because of the 2008 Russia–Georgia War.
 The UK and US were instead represented by their ambassadors to Russia, Dame Anne Pringle and John Beyrle respectively.